patbeagan1/brickkit-android/README.md

 ## What is the BrickKit

 BrickKit is a tool developed with the Android RecyclerView and GridLayout.
-With BrickKit, you could manager complex and different layouts (bricks) on the same page by one RecyclerView and DataManger.
+With BrickKit, you can manage complex and different layouts (bricks) on the same page by one RecyclerView and DataManger.
 It's easy to reuse and extend bricks which highly reduces the code redundancy and difficulty of UI testing.

 ## How to import BrickKit as a library